 The availability of a high-quality open source process simulator has many potential applications.
 One is for academic purposes, for students to learn the inner workings and model implementations and for students and researchers to implement their own models and methods.
 For usage in the industry, an open source process simulator also adds opportunities currently not present.
 For instance, massively parallel calculations implemented on a computer cluster (bare metal or virtual) are either not possible with the existing commercial tools, or the license structure may be prohibitive.
 Using an open source simulator as DWSIM, which is cross platform and can be deployed unlimited on compute nodes, this is now realizable.
 An open source process simulator can also enable global flowsheet optimisation studies from brute-force [34] to evolutionary algorithms, which require a high number of flowsheet evaluations from 1,000-100,000 flowsheet evaluations often taking excessive time to converge [27] [35] [36].
 Such studies may need long running times and would otherwise utilise a substantial amount of an available license pool, limiting other work.

 Compared to the commercial counter-part, DWSIM only solved 91% of the simulation cases in the defined parametric study.
 The remaining cases were un-converged, thus leaving room for some future improvement.
-As a side note, a legacy external FORTRAN dynamic linked library developed by late Prof. Michelsen implementing a flash algorithm [37]–[39] using the Peng-Robinson equation of state was used as an alternative to the built-in flash algorithm in DWSIM, but only for calculating the phase split/compositions.
+As a side note and not presented in more detail, a legacy external FORTRAN dynamic linked library developed by late Prof. Michelsen implementing a flash algorithm [37]–[39] using the Peng-Robinson equation of state was used as an alternative to the built-in flash algorithm in DWSIM, but only for calculating the phase split/compositions.
 It is interesting to note that all 100 cases solved using Michelsen’s algorithm plugged into DWSIM.
 While not a direct proof, at least this indicates that the problem does not reside in the general flowsheet solver for converging the mass and energy balances but could be related to a slight instability in the calculated phase splits.
 This should be investigated in more detail.

 Acknowledgement